iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Topological Basics for Optimizations.md

 Please note that, some of the discussion will feel familiar to discussion spotted here: [[Closed, Proper, Level Bounded, Strong Convex]], which also concerns the topological properties of sets related to the family of convex functions.

 ---
 ### **Intro**

 The geometric properties of function classifies them, and their properties that are relevant to optimizations.
 We focuses on Finite Euclidean spaces for real numbers, which is most applicable to most of the optimizations theories.

-Set Topologies are particular useful for characterizing the behavior of functions that are $C1$, the rampy function.
+Set Topologies are particular useful for characterizing the behavior of functions that are $C1$, the ramp function.

 **What is Closed Set?**
 * $Q$ is closed